slowy07/luna/CONTRIBUTING.md

 - [EN](https://www.conventionalcommits.org/en/v1.0.0/)
 - [ID](https://www.conventionalcommits.org/id/v1.0.0/)

-pull request will be merge IF:
+pull request will be merge IF!:
 - it follows the `CONTRIBUTING.md` guidelines
-- passed the provided test
+- it passed the test that we have provided

 additional:
 - if you encountered an issue on a pull request, you can report it via [*issue*](https://github.com/slowy07/luna/issues)
 - and if you failed our test, we will re-evaluate your changes
-- for pull request it is advisable to be polite and nice to other, because that's how one programmer should act to another
+- for pull request it is advisable to be polite and nice to other, because that's how programmer should behafe from one to another